PandaScore/PandaSkill/README.md

     - `league_id`: ID of the league
     - `league_name`: name of the league (e.g., LCK)

-Note: every game can be included in a tree structure such that: `League > Serie > Tournament > Match > Game`.
+Note: every game can be included in a tree structure such that: `Game ⊆ Match ⊆ Tournament ⊆ Serie ⊆ League`.

 - `game_players_stats.csv`:
     - `game_id`: ID of the game